julianpoemp/ngx-jodit/libs/ngx-jodit-pro/README.md

 # ngx-jodit-pro v3.x

 Angular wrapper for <a href="https://xdsoft.net/jodit/pro/">Jodit PRO</a> WYSIWYG editor.
-It supports Angular >= 16 and jodit-pro v2 beta.
+It supports Angular >= 16 and jodit-pro v4.
 You need a license key in order to use this wrapper. <a href="https://xdsoft.net/jodit/pro/#compare">
 Buy here.</a>

 ## License